The world of credit scores doesn't have to be confusing. Enjoy our free, downloadable eBook The Ultimate Beginner's Guide to Credit Scores.

 - Trojans: A Trojan is malicious code disguised or hidden within another program that appears to be safe.
 The Trojan allows attackers to gain unauthorized access to the computer to steal information and cause harm.
 Trojans commonly spread through email attachments and through internet downloads.

 - Virus: A computer virus is a malicious program that attaches itself to and infects other software applications and files without the user’s knowledge.
 Viruses are designed to damage, delete, or steal information from a computer.
-Viruses spread from computer to computer only when users unknowingly share “infected” files.
+Viruses spread from computer to computer only when users unknowingly share ‘infected’ files.

 - Vishing: Vishing, a type of phishing attack, occurs when an attacker uses a local phone number in a fake email, with a goal of fooling you into believing the email is legitimate.
-It often instructs you to respond to the request by phone, as it’s safe than responding via email.
+It often instructs you to respond to the request by phone, as it’s safer than responding via email.
 The unsuspecting caller is then tricked through an automated phone system to relinquish their sensitive information.

 - Worm: A worm is similar to a virus but with an added, dangerous element.
 Like a virus, a worm can make copies of itself; however, a worm does not need to attach itself to other programs and it does not require a person to send it along to other computers.
-Worms are powerful malware programs because they cannot only copy themselves; they can also execute and spread themselves rapidly across a network without any help.
+Worms are powerful malware programs because they cannot only copy themselves, but they can also execute and spread themselves rapidly across a network without any help.

-The impact of identity theft and fraud can be greatly reduced if caught early.
+The impact of identity theft and fraud can be greatly reduced when caught early.
 If you know, or even suspect, you’ve been a victim of identity theft or fraud, take immediate action by following these five steps.